NetSys/netsys_website/src/_posts/2020-08-08-cessna-metalmind-socc.md

 ---
 layout: post
-title: CESSNA ande MetalMind are accepted at SoCC '20
+title: CESSNA ande Kappa are accepted at SoCC '20
 ---

 Congratulations to the authors!